jamesmcroft/everyday-prompts/Content-Writing.md

 This is a collection of prompts to help you with content creation tasks.
 These prompts are designed to aid in helping think creatively, and generate quality, insightful, and engaging content.

 > [!NOTE]
 > These prompts do not replace the need for thorough research and understanding of the topic you are writing about.
-They are designed to help you structure your existing thoughts and generate ideas.
+They are designed to help you structure your existing thoughts and generate ideas with guidance.
+Always ensure that the content you create is accurate, well-researched, and provides value to your audience.
+Update the generated content as needed to ensure it meets your requirements.

 ## Outlining content structure